A lot of people come to the MoneyReadyApp and this blog, expecting to be told what to do with their finances.

 I don't tell people what to do with their money.
 My instructions are for you to think and learn about what to do with your money.

 The MoneyReadyApp will show you the consequences of your own decisions given your circumstances and expectations.
-It is agnostic to how you do steps 1-4.

 This means that whether you are a complete novice or a financial planning expert, we treat you the same.